Trelise Cooper: Recognition

 The Trelise Cooper Kids Auckland flagship store won the supreme award at the 2007 New Zealand Retail Interior Design Awards.

 In 2004, Cooper was named a Member of the New Zealand Order of Merit.
 In the 2014 New Year Honours, she was elevated to Dame Companion in the same Order.

 In 2015, Cooper announced that it will be her final year as a manager.
 In 2015, her collections were included into the New Zealand Fashion Museum.
 In 2018, Cooper was inducted into the New Zealand Business Hall of Fame.

 Controversies

-In 2011 she and at least 10 of her models were accused of creating an Asian look by stretching the models' eyes.
+In 2011 she and at least 10 of her models were accused of engaging in modern Orientalism by taping the models' eyes to change their shape to more resemble Asian features.

-In 2014 Trelise Cooper sparked controversy when she ordered models to wear Native American feathered headdresses which was intended to be a '70's bohemian vibe.
+In 2014 Trelise Cooper sparked controversy when she repeated the same offense made by Victoria's Secret in 2012 and Chanel in 2013 by having models wear sacred Native American feathered headdresses.
+Cooper stated in her apology 'I genuinely respect and honour all cultures, races and religions.
+It was never my intention to disrespect another culture.'
+Originally described by the designer as portraying '70's bohemian vibes', many critics online pointed out the connection between nostalgia and ignorance in this incident.
+Filmmaker Taika Waititi was quoted as saying I think I understand what Trelise means by '70s vibes' - a time when it was cool to be culturally insensitive and racism was super awesome.
+Nice throw back to better times...'

-In December 2020, Cooper was criticised for naming a new floral polyester dress design the "Trail of Tears", the forced relocation of about 46,000 American Indians between 1830 and 1850 by the United States Government.
-The sociologist Professor Joanne Kidman criticised Cooper for her perceived insensitivity to the historical suffering of indigenous peoples.
-Cooper apologised for the hurt the dress's name design and announced that the design would be removed from stores.
+In December 2020, Cooper was criticised for naming a new floral polyester dress design the "Trail of Tiers", after the forced relocation of about 46,000 American Indians between 1830 and 1850 by the United States Government.
+The sociologist Professor Joanne Kidman criticised Cooper for her perceived insensitivity to the historical suffering of Indigenous peoples.
+Cooper apologised for the hurt caused by the dress's name design and announced that the design would be removed from stores.